teresamcgarry/diabetes/README.md

 This imbalance indicates that the majority class (0) dominates the dataset, while the prediabetes class (1) is particularly under‑represented.
 As a result, standard classification models may be biased toward predicting the majority class unless appropriate techniques—such as class weighting, resampling, or algorithmic adjustments—are applied.

 **Dataset Features**

-As wel las teh target variable this dataset has 21 additional variables.
+As well as the target variable, this dataset has 21 additional variables.
 All variables are numeric.

 | Group | Feature | Question | Codes |
 | --- | --- | --- | --- |